10 tips for getting the best solar quotes

 7. Know how solar incentives and tax credits work

-A key assumption underpinning the return you will make from your solar system will be the amount of power it will produce.
+A key assumption determining the return you will make from your solar system will be the amount of power it produces.
 This varies depending on the location, the direction of the roof (south is best) and the tilt angle or slope of the roof.

 It is no secret that solar companies will hand out their best pricing when they know they are facing stiff competition.